itf/6s092/courses/IAP19/PS/PS15/content.md

 </question>

 <checkyourself>
-If a priority queue (with unique keys) is optimized to return and remove the element with the greatest key value in $O(\log n)$ time, can it return the second greatest key in $O(\log n)$ time as well?
+If a priority queue (with unique keys) is optimized to return and remove the element with the greatest key value in O(\log n) time, can it return the second greatest key in $O(\log n)$ time as well?
 How?
 <showhide>
 Yes.
 First, remove the element with the greatest key in $O( \log n)$ time and store it.
 Then, remove the next element with greatest key: this was the element with the second greatest key originally.
 Reinsert the first element we had to remove, if necesarry.
 </showhide>